 *In place of potatoes, you can also sub butternut squash, sweet potato, or other squash or root vegetable of choice.

-*Nutrition information is a rough estimate calculated without oil or additional garnishes or sides.
+*Nutrition information is a rough estimate calculated with homemade broth and without oil or additional garnishes or sides.

 Nutrition Per Serving (1 of 4 servings)